nomeata/haskell-for-readers/haskell-for-readers.md

 fixEq :: Eq a => (a -> a) -> a -> a
 fixEq f x = if x == f x then x else fixEq f (f x)
 ```
-which “iterates `f` on `x` until the value is equal to the one before.”.
+which “iterates `f` on `x` until the value is equal to the one before.”
 Compare this to the following version:
 ```{.haskell .slide}
 fixBy :: (a -> a -> Bool) -> (a -> a) -> a -> a
 fixBy p f x = if x `p` f x then x else fixBy p f (f x)